JWoltjen/dino/README.md

 If the dinosaur jumps, incrementCustomProperyt is calledd, which again takes in the (dinoElem, "--bottom", and a variable called yVelocity * delta), in order to determine how --bottom value should be changed, which directly results in a positional change of the dinoElem on the display.

+## How does the game handle cactus intervals?
+Two variables CACTUS_INTERVAL_MIN and CACTUS_INTERVAL_MAX are created inside of cactus.js.
+Another variable, nextCactusTime is also created and is initially set to CACTUS_INTERVAL_MIN inside of the setupCactus() function.
+When updateCactus is run, any element in the document with an attribute of [data=cactus] is incremented left based on the (--left) attribute.
+If the (--left) attribute is less than -100, it is removed from the document.
+Each time updateCactus() function is run, the nextCactusTime value is subtracted by the delta.
+If nextCactusTime is less than 0, the createCactus() function is run, which creates a new img element, adds it to the cactus dataset, adds the classList of "Cactus" to the element, sets its custom (--left) property to 100, and then appends the new element to the world.

 ## How are collisions handled?